The Delicate Balance Of Contract Contingencies

 Sale of Existing Home: Some buyers find their dream home before they have sold their existing home.
 In this case, a contingency is drafted allowing the buyer to cancel the contract and receive a return of the escrow deposit if they are unable to complete the sale of their existing home within a reasonable time period.
 This type of contingency is more prevalent in a buyers’ market but nearly non-existent in a sellers’ market.

 Insurance Contingency: At times the cost of homeowner’s insurance and/or flood insurance can be shocking to those purchasing real property in Florida for the first time.
-Older homes, coastal homes and homes in low lying areas (which are not necessarily close to the coast) are of most concern.
-To eliminate this risk a clause can be drafted allowing the buyer to cancel the contract if he or she is unable to obtain insurance policies at a cost below an agreed upon dollar amount.
+Older homes, coastal homes and homes in low-lying areas (which are not necessarily close to the coast) are of the most concern.
+To eliminate this risk, a clause can be drafted allowing the buyer to cancel the contract if he or she is unable to obtain insurance policies at a cost below an agreed-upon dollar amount.

-Of course there are many more contingencies that could be drafted to meet the specific needs of a buyer or seller and these should be discussed with an attorney as early as is possible in the home hunting process.
+Of course, there are many more contingencies that could be drafted to meet the specific needs of a buyer or seller and these should be discussed with an attorney as early as possible in the home-hunting process.
 Also, keep in mind that a contract with too many contingencies is less apt to be accepted by the party on the other side.
 Your attorney will assist in selecting the appropriate clauses under the circumstances.

 Areas of Practice: Real Estate Closings, Title Insurance, Residential & Commercial Real Estate Closings, Contract Preparation, Deeds & Mortgages, Wills & Trusts